(03/23/13) (06/26/13) (06/29/13) (07/06/13) (07/27/13) (09/14/13) (12/24/13) (01/11/14)

 Tempting as the nouveau SmokeShack might seem, its bacon underwhelms me and its cherry pepper relish overwhelms the beef, so stick with the classic ShackBurger, whether single or double.
 The American cheese is a huge upgrade from the plasticky squares on its McCompetition.
 At Shake Shack it's always melted and sometimes approaches a velvety near-fondue, adding as much pleasant mouthfeel as richness.
 Green leaf lettuce and bright red tomato are a good fit, though sometimes the lettuce isn't as bright, fresh and clean as what I've encountered at other locations.
 The Shack sauce is a familiar riff on Thousand Island, very well executed and not overdone.
 The ingredients in the sandwich are generally of high quality and in the right proportion to each other.

-The Achilles heel might just be the fries, as they're the ordinary semi-thick frozen crinkle-cut variety frequently seen on a boardwalk.
+The Achilles heel might just be the fries.
+At Chestnut Hill they're the ordinary semi-thick frozen crinkle-cut variety frequently seen on a boardwalk.
 But for what they are, they're another example of good execution: warm, golden, crisp, fluffy and well salted.
 Possibly my favorite frozen fry.
 Down in New York, they've already experimented with fresh cut fries, so maybe these will head north as well.

 First, the shakes.
 Good thickness, no shortage of flavor, but nothing I'd call special.